• Skip to main content

 Santiago Matamoros is Complicated

-Fiesta de Santiago Apóstol in Loíza, Puerto Rico
+Fiesta de Santiago Apóstol in Loíza Aldea, Puerto Rico

 Most towns with a Hispanic heritage have a patron saint.

-Santiago Apóstol is the patron saint of Loíza, one of the most Afro-Puerto Rican towns.
+Santiago Apóstol is the patron saint of Loíza, the Puerto Rican town with the strongest Afro-Puerto Rican culture.
 Loíza’s Fiesta de Santiago Apóstol has carnival parades and bands for about a month in July.
 It is one of the most beautiful patron saint festivals in Puerto Rico.

 Filed Under: FESTIVALS, Guatemala, Guatemalan, July, Puerto Rican, Puerto Rico, Spain, Spanish